 Do you remember the old guy at the garage, the one who could fix anything as long as it didn’t have a computer in it?
 I do.
 And I remember his wife, too… the one with the sad eyes.
 They didn’t have kids, but there were rumours that long ago they had a daughter.
 There had to have been a story there, but I never did find out.
 Or maybe I ran out of space.
 So many friends.

 In 1637, or maybe it was 1644, French philosopher René Descartes wrote I think, therefore I am.
-(Latin scholars amongst us will have first heard it as Cogito Ergo Sum, but it means about the same thing only plainer in English.
+(Latin scholars amongst us will have first heard it as Cogito Ergo Sum, but it means about the same thing in English.)
 Actually, Descartes was French, so at first he actually wrote, je pense, donc je suis but in the interest of maintaining a snooty sense of clarity it is most often quoted in Latin.
 Really.

 In any case, for me it is a piece of crap wrapped up in a pretty language, apparently for the sole purpose of reinforcing a false distinction between different classes in society… between all my friends, in fact.
 Hell, horses think.
 Even cows think, only slower.
 Not even counting the four-legged ones, all my friends think.
 But the thing that makes them unique is how they feel.
 How they feel makes them who they are.
 Indeed, some of my friends may not even think as well as the dumbest of cows, but they all feel, and therefore they are.

 The coastguard officer who retired early to start his own business at a village in cottage country.

 The brilliant young biologist who is passionate about birds and wild places, wrestling with greedy politicians and bureaucrats in an effort to measure the harm human beings inflict on our tiny globe.

 The oilfield truck driver with a somewhat warped sense of justice but a heart of gold.